 When the staff at Mulatsi Church of Uganda learned of all the struggles women and girls were going through, they were moved to intervene.
 Initially, they bought and distributed pads to Compassion beneficiaries.
 However, this was not sustainable and proved expensive.

 Then a group of Compassion church partners, of which Mulatsi Church of Uganda is part, applied for funding for menstrual hygiene interventions through Compassion’s Complementary Inventions.
-With the funds they received, the churches were able to education their communities on the importance of menstrual hygiene—and teach their communities how to make reusable sanitary pads.
+With the funds they received, the churches were able to educate their communities on the importance of menstrual hygiene—and teach their communities how to make reusable sanitary pads.
 One set of seven reusable pads costs $1.50 to make and will last an entire year.

 The centre staff first learned how to make the reusable pads, and then conducted training for community members—both women and men.
 They not only trained Compassion beneficiaries and their parents, but also students at three local schools, and other local leaders, who were then able to teach others in the community.
 All churches in the group received training, and everyone who received training was asked to train others in turn.